micl2e2/tg-focus/README.md

     [TOML](https://toml.io/en/) format.

--   **Ready to deploy**: Releases are made in three forms: source, binary and OCI image.
+-   **Ready to deploy**: Releases are made in three forms: source, binary, and OCI image.
 Users can run it directly on a laptop, or use [docker](https://www.docker.com)/[podman](https://podman.io/) to deploy it on their servers, without interfering with each other.